Carrie Besnette Hauser

-Carrie Besnette Hauser is a philanthropy executive and American conservation leader serving as the president and chief executive officer of Trust for Public Land since 2024.
-An avid outdoorswoman, she has successfully climbed all 58 of Colorado’s highest peaks (14ers) and is a former river guide (“Swamper”) in Grand Canyon national park.
+Carrie Besnette Hauser is an American higher education, philanthropy, and conservation leader serving as the president and chief executive officer of Trust for Public Land since 2024.
+An avid outdoorswoman, she has summited Colorado’s 58 14,000 thousand foot peaks (14ers), climbed mountains across the United States and abroad, and is a former river guide (“Swamper”) in Grand Canyon national park.

 Life

-Hauser was raised in Flagstaff, Arizona.
-She graduated from Flagstaff High School.
-Hauser completed a B.A. in interdisciplinary studies including business administration, political science, and communications from the University of Arizona.
-She earned a master's degree and doctorate in higher education policy from the University of California, Los Angeles.
+Hauser was born and raised in Flagstaff, Arizona.
+She graduated from Flagstaff High School and went on to complete a Bachelor’s degree from the University of Arizona and master's and doctorate degrees from the University of California, Los Angeles.
+She holds advanced certificates from the Wharton School of Business and Harvard’s School of Education.

-Hauser was the vice president for institutional advancement and external relations at Metropolitan State University of Denver.
-From 2011 to 2013, she was CEO of Kauffman Scholars and a senior fellow at the Ewing Marion Kauffman Foundation.
-In 2013, she was selected as the ninth president and chief executive officer of Colorado Mountain College.
-From 2022 to 2023, she served as the chair of the Colorado Parks and Wildlife Commission.
-In March 2024, Hauser announced that she would step down from her position as president of Colorado Mountain College.
-She concluded her service in August 2024 as the first President Emerita in the college's history.
+Hauser has held leadership positions with the Western Interstate Commission on Higher Education, the Daniels Fund, Metropolitan State University of Denver, and the Ewing Marion Kauffman Foundation.
+In 2013, she was selected as the ninth president and chief executive officer of Colorado Mountain College concluding her service in 2024 as the first President Emerita in the college's history.
+Hauser has served on various non-profit and state boards including the American Council on Education, American Rivers, and chair of the Colorado Parks and Wildlife Commission.

 Hauser married Jeff Hauser on May 29, 2010, in Jefferson, Colorado.